Xinrt/Xinrt.github.io/_pages/about.md

 Education
 ======
-  * New York University, M.S. in Computer Engineering, 2022-2024
+  * New York University, M.S. in Computer Engineering, 09/2022 - now
   * University of Nottingham, B.S.
-(Hons) in Computer Science, 2018-2022
+(Hons) in Computer Science, 09/2018 - 07/2022